gcp-pdp/geo-earthengine/README.md

-# Google Earth Engine raster datasets extraction project
+# Google Earth Engine raster to BigQuery SQL convertion project

 To extract big rasters like to dozens of gygabytes each from Google Earth Engine (GEE) that's required to have enough RAM+SWAP space for rasters fetching.
 Per-chunk downloading process doesn't require lots of memory while there are no network or server errors.
 Otherwise, memory